cosmos/sdk-tutorials/academy/4-my-own-chain/reject-game.md

 $ checkersd tx checkers reject-game 3 --from $bob
 ```

-Which returns:
+This returns:

 ```
 ...
 raw_log: 'failed to execute message; message index: 0: black player has already played'
 ```

-Correct, because Bob has already played.
+Correct: the request fails, because Bob has already played a move.

 </CodeGroupItem>
 <CodeGroupItem title="Bob plays and Alice rejects">